Financial Expert Rachel Cruze Gives Singles Specific Advice on Savings and Debt

 the day your life.
 Rachel’s passion is to motivate young adults to make debt avoidance and savings top priority.
 Last week I spoke to Rachel about why it is SO important for singles and young people to consider their financial future and what they can do to maintain a social life while sticking to a budget and savings plan.

 3. When it comes to dating, do what you can.
 Rachel believes that if you can’t afford an expensive dinner, don’t take your date to an expensive restaurant.
 Simple as that.
 If the only way you can pay for the dinner is to put it on your credit card, you can’t afford it.
-In order to save money while dating, Rachel recommends eating in, just going for drinks or going to restaurants where you aren’t waited on, to avoid having to tip.
+In order to save money while dating, Rachel recommends eating in, going for drinks (rather than dinner and drinks) or going to restaurants where you aren’t waited on, to avoid having to tip.
 This will save you anywhere from 15% to 25% of your bill (depending on what kind of tipper you are).

 If you’re still not inspired to start changing your money habits, here are some of Rachel’s favorite money quotes: